 Our Compensation Committee will also realign base salaries with market levels for the same positions if our Compensation Committee, with input from Compensia, identifies significant disparities in peer pay or market changes in its data analysis, or if a change is needed to align our pay practices so we can attract and retain top talent necessary to advance our strategic and operational goals.
-In light of significant disparities between Madrigal and peer executive salaries and the Compensation Committee's desire to align our pay practices in order for Madrigal to attract and retain top talent necessary to advance our strategic and operational goals, executive base salaries were materially adjusted.
-For instance, Dr. Friedman's salary for 2018 was approximately \$100,000 less than the lowest CEO salary paid in 2018 within our peer group, which consisted of 18 companies at such time.
-In
+In light of market rate adjustments and comparisons of Madrigal and peer executive salaries, the Compensation Committee made 5% annualized increases in executive salaries for 2022, as detailed below.